WSET Diploma in Wines - International

-The WSET Diploma in Wines and Spirits is globally the most recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine as preparation for entrance in the Masters of Wine (MW) study programme.
-The syllabus covers the wine countries of the world and the most important wines and spirits.
+The WSET Diploma in Wines is a globally recognized professional qualification in the international wine trade and also recommended by the Institute of Masters of Wine as preparation for entrance in the Masters of Wine (MW) study programme.
+The syllabus covers most wine countries of the world and the most important wines.
 This qualification offered by the British Wine and Spirit Education Trust (WSET) is established in more than 20 countries from - London to New York, from Oslo to Tokyo.

 Another difference to WSET Diploma courses in other countries is the fact that the graduates of this course are awarded the prestigious title “Weinakademiker”.
-Upon completion of a thesis and a viva-voce exam, successful graduates are requested to sign a code of conduct and join the international alumni association with more than 750 graduates from 35 different countries.
+Upon completion of a thesis and a viva-voce exam, successful graduates are requested to sign a code of conduct and join the international alumni association with more than 700 members from 38 different countries.

-Finally, students will attend the third session at the grand Palazzo Antinori in Florence in March/April 2019.
+Finally, students will attend the third session at the grand Palazzo Antinori in Florence in March/April 2020.
 Late afternoons and evenings will be open to take students to leading wineries in Tuscany.
-This will be followed by a two-day study trip to other Italian wine regions.
+A two-day study trip will take students to other Italian wine regions.